ARM-software/psa-api/doc/fwu/api/api.rst

    :definition: 0x00000001u

    .. summary::
-      Flag to indicate whether a candidate image in the component staging area is discarded at system reset.
+      Flag to indicate whether a candidate image in the component :term:`staging area` is discarded at system reset.

+   A component with :term:`volatile staging` sets this flag in the `psa_fwu_component_info_t` object returned by a call to `psa_fwu_query`.

-   If set, then image data written to the staging area is discarded after a system reset.
+   If this flag is set, then image data written to the staging area is discarded after a system reset.
 If the system restarts while the component in is WRITING, CANDIDATE, FAILED, or UPDATED state, the component will be in the READY state after the restart.

-   If not set, then an image in CANDIDATE state is retained after a system reset.
+   If this flag is not set, then an image in CANDIDATE state is retained after a system reset.
 It is :scterm:`implementation defined` whether a partially prepared image in WRITING state, or a discarded image in FAILED or UPDATED state, is retained after a system reset.

 .. macro:: PSA_FWU_FLAG_ENCRYPTION
    :definition: 0x00000002u